samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 You can weave a veil of psychic static to mask yourself.
 As a [Magic](/sources/dnd/free-rules/rules-glossary#MagicAction) action, you gain the [Invisible](/sources/dnd/free-rules/rules-glossary#InvisibleCondition) condition for 1 hour or until you dismiss this effect (no action required).
 This invisibility ends early immediately after you deal damage to a creature or you force a creature to make a saving throw.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend a Psionic Energy Die (no action required) to restore your use of it.

 #### Level 17: Rend Mind

-You can sweep your Psychic Blades through a creature’s mind.
+You can sweep your Psychic Blades through a creature's mind.
 When you use your Psychic Blades to deal Sneak Attack damage to a creature, you can force that target to make a Wisdom saving throw (DC 8 plus your Dexterity modifier and Proficiency Bonus).
 If the save fails, the target has the [Stunned](/sources/dnd/free-rules/rules-glossary#StunnedCondition) condition for 1 minute.
 The Stunned target repeats the save at the end of each of its turns, ending the effect on itself on a success.

-Once you use this feature, you can’t do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend three Psionic Energy Dice (no action required) to restore your use of it.
+Once you use this feature, you can't do so again until you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest) unless you expend three Psionic Energy Dice (no action required) to restore your use of it.

 ### Thief